OpenCTI-Platform/docs/docs/development/frontend-development-guide.md

 **Key Color Constants to Modify:**
 Refer to the color constants defined at the top of `ThemeDark.ts` (e.g., `THEME_DARK_DEFAULT_BACKGROUND`, `THEME_DARK_DEFAULT_PRIMARY`, etc.).
-You can update these values to adjust your custom theme colors.
+You can update these values to adjust theme colors.
 ```

 **Color Customization Steps:**